 Teachers of Home Languages

 We endeavour to find Home Language teachers who are experienced with different levels of language ability in the classroom.
 Teachers are encouraged to use a variety of differentiation strategies, often engaging students in self- or group-directed project work or by utilising the abundant range of authentic Home Language resources found on the Internet.
 Our Home Language teachers also maintain student interest by engaging in active learning.
 Students will be encouraged to share their thoughts and opinions, and engage in learning activities that stretch them and encourage linguistic and cognitive growth.
 Students will also be encouraged to engage in cultural activities, to promote stronger connections to their home country.
 In addition, the Home Language teachers will use the material to interest the students and to motivate them to continue studying their Home Language.

 If there are students who would like to study a language not currently offered as part of the Home Language Programme, the school will endeavour to find a qualified and experienced native speaker.
 We will place an advertisement and conduct interviews for the most suitable candidate.

 The Home Language curriculum

 Home Language teachers work with the Head of Home Languages to create a curriculum pathway for students to study their home language up through the IB Diploma.
 The curriculum mirrors, but is not limited to, the progression of skills which is taught in English class and both language and literature will be taught.

 How learning is measured

 At SJI International, students complete a variety of formative and summative assessments.
 At the end of Grade 10, students in the home language programme will attempt an appropriately levelled examination.
-The appropriate examination (preferably externally accredited) is decided in consultation with the teacher and parent.
-Students are also able to continue the study of this language through the IB diploma, as either a first or a second language, depending on the language level of the child.
+The appropriate examination (preferably externally accredited) is decided in consultation with the teacher and the parent.
+Students can also continue studying this language through the IB diploma as either a first or a second language, depending on the child's language level.